StarVestt/Starvest/README.md

 ### PUT
 ```
 {
-    "text":"value"
+   <required_field> : "value"
 }
 ```

-- To delete or edit a blog the sample id's are test1 and test2
+- To delete or edit a blog the id's are written in the blogs itself, make a get request and get the id.